tudelft/Orangepi_PPZ/README.md

 To test the code you can clone the repository on the OrangePi 5 SBC and compile it with the provided makefile.

 # Wiring:
-The wirings between the Orange cube and the OrangePi 5 is reported in the following diagram: [OrangePi_PPZ_wirings.pdf](Documentation/OrangePi_PPZ_wirings.pdf).
+The wirings between the Orange cube and the OrangePi 5 are reported in the following diagram: [OrangePi_PPZ_wirings.pdf](Documentation/OrangePi_PPZ_wirings.pdf).

 **Connection to the Autopilot:**
 |  AP PIN | OrangePi 5 PIN |